trevino200/Mastering-Kubernetes/README.md

  > The Worker Nodes which hosts the applications that have been deployed in the cluster.

-#### The Kubernetes Control plane is composed of 4 componenets that are managing the cluster:
+#### The Kubernetes Control plane is composed of 4 components that are managing the cluster:

   > The Controller Manager or kube-controller